Royal Rumble (2021)

 Six matches were contested at the event, including one on the Kickoff pre-show.
-In the main event, WWE Hall of Famer Edge won the men's Royal Rumble match and was later said to be part of Raw, marking his second overall Royal Rumble win after last winning it in 2010, thus becoming the eighth two-time winner, the third wrestler to win it as the number one entrant, the fifth wrestler to win it as one of the two starting wrestlers, and the first wrestler to win it after his induction into the WWE Hall of Fame.
-The women's Royal Rumble match was won by SmackDown's Bianca Belair.
-In other prominent matches, Roman Reigns defeated Kevin Owens in a Last Man Standing match to retain SmackDown's Universal Championship and in the opening bout, Drew McIntyre defeated Goldberg to retain Raw's WWE Championship.
-The event featured returns from The Hurricane, Carlito, Kane, and Christian, who wrestled his final match in WWE before signing with rival promotion All Elite Wrestling (AEW).
+The main event was the 2021 Men's Royal Rumble match, which was won by WWE Hall of Famer and Raw's Edge, who last eliminated Randy Orton, also from Raw, marking Edge's second win, after 2010, thus becoming the eighth two-time winner, the third wrestler to win it as the number one entrant, the fifth wrestler to win it as one of the two starting wrestlers, and the first wrestler to win it after being inducted into the WWE Hall of Fame.
+The 2021 Women's Royal Rumble match was won by SmackDown's Bianca Belair, who last eliminated NXT's Rhea Ripley.
+In other prominent matches, Roman Reigns defeated Kevin Owens in a Last Man Standing match to retain the Universal Championship and in the opening bout, Drew McIntyre defeated Goldberg to retain the WWE Championship.
+The men's Royal Rumble match also featured the returns of The Hurricane, Carlito, Kane, and Christian, the latter of which wrestled his final match in WWE before signing with rival promotion All Elite Wrestling in March under the ring name Christian Cage.

+WWE were looking to host the 2021 Royal Rumble at a venue that could have live fans in attendance, as the promotion wanted fans for the event, even if it was just for this one show.
+However, the ongoing COVID-19 pandemic put a stop to those plans, and while dismantling the ThunderDome to have live fans in attendance at Tropicana Field was possible, WWE decided that the massive undertaking to do so was not worth doing for just one night.
+After WWE resumed live touring with full capacity crowds in July, the Royal Rumble returned to Tropicana Field in 2024.